Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 Causes of Low Direct Bilirubin

-Low direct bilirubin levels are generally not considered medically significant.
-Since bilirubin levels naturally fluctuate, mild decreases do not signal disease.
+Low direct bilirubin levels are usually not clinically meaningful.
+Since bilirubin levels naturally fluctuate, values on the lower side typically reflect normal variation rather than disease.

 Symptoms of Low Direct Bilirubin

-Low direct bilirubin does not cause symptoms because it is not harmful.
-Most people do not even notice it, and the finding is usually discovered only during routine blood tests.
+Low direct bilirubin does not cause symptoms.
+It does not affect body function and is usually found incidentally during routine blood testing.

 Causes of High Direct Bilirubin (Conjugated Hyperbilirubinemia)